 There are three longer supplemental essays that applicants submitting the Common or Coalition applications must choose from.
 The prompts are the same for both applications.
-Remember, if you’re submitting the Common Application, you must respond to two of the three prompts.
-If you’re submitting the Coalition Application, you must respond to one and include a piece of media that’s meaningful to you.
+Remember, if you're submitting the Common Application, you must respond to two of the three prompts.
+If you're submitting the Coalition Application, you must respond to two and include a piece of media that's meaningful to you.

 Essay Prompt 1

 Think about an idea or topic that has been intellectually exciting for you.
 Why are you drawn to it?